talwrii/ffmpeg-cookbook/README.md

 ffplay red.mp4
 ```

+<a name="omit-name"> </a>
 ## Omitting parameter names
-<a name="omit-name"> </a>

 Parameters have an order that can you can view with `ffmpeg --help filter=color`.
-If you provide parameters in this order you can omit the parameter name.
+If you provide parameters in this order then you can omit the parameter name.

 ```bash
 ffmpeg --help filter=color